greenrobot/EventBus/HOWTO.md

 ProGuard configuration
 ----------------------
-ProGuard obfuscates method names.
-However, the onEvent methods must not renamed because they are accessed using reflection.
-Use the following snip in your ProGuard configuration file (proguard.cfg):
+ProGuard obfuscates method names and may remove "unused" methods, including Subscriber methods.
+Use the following snip in your ProGuard configuration file (proguard.cfg) to prevent Subscribers from being removed:

 ```
+-keepattributes *Annotation*
 -keepclassmembers class ** {
-    public void onEvent*(**);
+    @de.greenrobot.event.Subscribe public *;
 }

 # Only required if you use AsyncExecutor